zephraph/notes/Projects/Custom Mechanical Keyboard.md

 As an aside, I was wondering what other tasks were available via mix.
 If you run `mix help` it'll list all the available tasks.

+#### Connecting to the pi

+This is a lot easier if you're on mac or linux.
+Given that I'm windows, I need to go through the process of adding the ability to connect to the rpi.

 ## Resources

 - I'm using [balenaEtcher](https://www.balena.io/etcher/) to flash the SD Card